Radama I: Reign

-In 1810, at the age of 18, Radama succeeded his father as king of Imerina.
-Several of the principalities conquered by his father revolted upon news of Andrianampoinimerina's death, immediately obliging the young ruler to embark on military campaigns that successfully put down the rebellions and secured his position, which included completing the pacification of the Betsileo kingdom.
+In 1810, at the age of 17, Radama succeeded his father as king of Imerina.
+Several of the principalities conquered by his father revolted upon news of Andrianampoinimerina's death.
+The young ruler immediately had to embark on military campaigns that successfully put down the rebellions and secured his position, which included completing the pacification of the Betsileo kingdom.

-In 1816 Radama was contacted by a Mauritian trader sent by British Governor Robert Townsend Farquhar of Mauritius (Ile de France), who was interested in increasing British influence in the region and preventing the re-establishment of French trading posts on Madagascar; as a result of this initial contact, two of Radama's brothers were sponsored to be educated in England.
+In 1816 Radama was contacted in Mahazoarivo by Chardenoux, a Mauritian trader sent by British Governor Robert Townsend Farquhar of Mauritius (Ile de France), who was interested in increasing British influence in the region and preventing the re-establishment of French trading posts on Madagascar.
+As a result of this initial contact, two of Radama's half-brothers, Rahovy and Ramarotafika, were sponsored to be educated in Mauritius.
 This was followed by a commercial treaty.

 On 23 October 1817, Radama signed a treaty negotiated by former military general James Hastie that granted Radama a formal alliance with the British crown and its recognition of Radama as "King of Madagascar" in exchange for horses, uniforms and a pledge to abandon the export of slaves.
 The British were invited to establish a diplomatic mission on the island, and in 1820 Hastie was appointed to the role of British resident minister.
-However, the import of slaves from the African mainland continued, and remained Madagascar's primary import throughout Radama's reign and into the 1850s.
+But, the import of slaves from the African mainland continued, and remained Madagascar's primary import throughout Radama's reign and into the 1850s.

 Radama's military campaign to Toamasina in 1820 brought him into contact with Welshmen David Jones and David Griffiths of the Protestant London Missionary Society (LMS), who had established a school there enrolling three students.
-Radama was inspired to introduce similar schools throughout Imerina and within a year had established 23 schools enrolling 2300 students, of whom a third were girls.
+Radama was inspired to introduce similar schools throughout Imerina.
+Within a year he had established 23 schools enrolling 2300 students, of whom a third were girls.
 He tasked the LMS missionaries to transcribe and teach the Malagasy language using the Latin alphabet.

-It was under Radama's rule that LMS missionaries (with notable contributions from Scottsman James Cameron) set up craft industries in carpentry, leather, tin plating and cotton, introduced the first printing press, translated and printed Bibles in the Malagasy language and oversaw Radama's plan to establish dozens of schools offering compulsory literacy courses and basic education for the nobles of Imerina.
+It was under Radama's rule that LMS missionaries (with notable contributions from Scottsman James Cameron) set up craft industries in carpentry, leather, tin plating and cotton, introduced the first printing press, translated and printed Bibles in the Malagasy language and oversaw Radama's plan to establish dozens of schools.
+They offered compulsory literacy courses and basic education for the nobles of Imerina.